 Assault & Battery

-Generally speaking, however, assault is simple assault whereby one person intentionally causes another person to fear that he or she is in imminent physical danger.
+Generally speaking; however, assault is a simple assault whereby one person intentionally causes another person to fear that he or she is in imminent physical danger.
 Battery, traditionally, has been considered a completed assault, whereby one person intentionally inflicts harm on another person.
 Assault and battery are often misdemeanors, depending on the degree of fear of harm or actual harm committed.

 Assault becomes aggravated assault, a felony, under five conditions: